MicrosoftStudentChapter/MAKEATHON/CONTRIBUTING.md

 Documentation styleguide invloves [Markdown](https://daringfireball.net/projects/markdown/).</br>
 Python is styled using [PEP8](https://www.python.org/dev/peps/pep-0008/).</br>

-## Recognition Model

 ## Where Can I Ask for Help?
-We have a Discord Community where you can stay updated with our latest developments and active members willing to help if you have questions.
+We have a Discord Community where you can stay updated with our latest developments and active members willing to help you out if you have any questions.

 * [MLSC Discord](https://discord.gg/CpAPtDC)